MicrosoftDocs/VBA-Docs/api/Excel.Workbook.UpgradeComments.md

 # Workbook.UpgradeComments method (Excel)

-Upgrade all legacy comments to modern comments.
+Upgrade all legacy comments and notes to modern comments.

 ## Syntax